 - Add the eggs to the butter and sugar, one at a time mixing gently.
 Crack the eggs in a separate small bowl to avoid any shells in your batter.

 - Add the buttermilk and vanilla and at this point stir gently with a wooden or silicone spoon to incorporate.

-- Add the dry ingredients to the wet ingredients and stir very gently.
+- Add the dry ingredients to the wet ingredients and stir very gently; just until blended.
 Be careful not to over mix.
 Over mixing will cause your cake to be stiff.

 - Chop up the Heath Bar and set aside.

 - Once the cake is cooled place on a rimmed serving platter.
 Pour the caramel sauce over the top and allow it to run down the sides (you may have to give the sauce gently stir before pouring it over the cake as it might have formed a skin on top.
 To prevent this you can place a piece of plastic wrap gently over the surface of the sauce and remove it before serving.)
 Add the Heath Bar topping and serve.